-Creating a Teaching Dossier
+Creating a Teaching Dossier (Faculty)

-The teaching dossier (or portfolio) is widely used by faculty members to document their teaching experience and responsibilities, and to provide evidence of the quality of their teaching practice.
-Teaching dossiers and teaching philosophies are increasingly required for faculty job applications at many institutions.
+The teaching dossier (or portfolio) is widely used by faculty members and instructors to document their teaching experiences and to provide evidence of the quality of their teaching practice.
+Teaching dossiers and teaching philosophies are increasingly required for faculty and teaching positions at many institutions.